appsmithorg/appsmith-docs/website/docs/reference/widgets/tabs.md

 </dd>

 ## Create multi-step form

-Custom navigation schemes can be created by modifying the properties of a Tab widget.
-For instance, you can use the **Default tabs** and **storeValue** to create a multi-step form.

----
-**Example**: suppose you want to create a multi-step form using Tabs Widget.
+You can create a multi-step form using Tabs widget and `storeValue` function:

 1. Drop a Tab Widget and rename the tabs to `Basic Info`, and `Personal Info`.